MrTrick/FireEngine/doc/guide.md

 1. Start the server with `node app.js` or `always app.js`

-1. Open the gui page to interact with the FireEngine system.
+1. Open the Activity Manager GUI eg `localhost/FireEngine/` to interact with the FireEngine system.

 ## Creating a new Design

-A Design dictates the behaviour of Activities associated with that Design.
+A Design dictates the behaviour of Activities created from that Design.

 ### Storage & Definition
 Designs are stored in FireEngine as node modules.